Movie Park Germany

 One of the largest rides in the southern half of the park is Excalibur, a rapid river.
 This attraction looks completely different than most other rapid rivers on Earth.
 This is due to the medieval decoration and the fact that a major part of the ride can be found indoors.
 Indoor attractions are generally easier to theme and that definitely applies in this case.
 Nevertheless, Excalibur looks dated and that’s a little strange for a ride that received a major overhaul in 2018.

 Another water ride can be found near the park entrance.
 Area 51 – Top Secret is an updated version of Bermuda Triangle, the shoot-the-chutes that has been next to the park’s Main Street for years.
 Surprisingly, most scenes haven’t changed at all and the story remains vague.
 It seems as if they invested a lot of money in the ride’s technology, but theming remained mostly unchanged.
 That’s not necessarily bad (I always considered Bermuda Triangle as an excellent family attraction) but I really expected the renovation to be more profound.
+By the way… think twice if you want to ride Area 51 during a cooler day, as the first drop can get you soaked.

 WORTH A VISIT?

 All in all, I may conclude that the park isn’t mind-blowing, but it isn’t horrible either.
 It only seems as if Movie Park prefers quantity over quality.
 As a result, the park has developed a wide range of attractions, but very few of them are outstanding.
 You shouldn’t search for the world’s best roller coaster, the most beautiful dark ride or the best themed water attraction here.
-Families with children are spoiled at Nickland and Santa Monica Pier, but coaster enthusiasts are considerably better off at the nearby Phantasialand.
+Families with children are spoiled at Nickelodeon Land and Santa Monica Pier, but coaster enthusiasts are considerably better off at the nearby Phantasialand.